docknetwork/substrate-scaffold/infra/README.md

 INFO: 2020-01-24 18:59:56,704: Successfully created EC2 instance with id 'i-02116890edec07dd0'.
 Please visit the AWS console and enable inbound tcp traffic from any source for ports 22 and 30333 on your newly created instance(s) before hitting Enter:
 ```
 - At this point the script is prompting you to visit the AWS console to enable inbound tcp traffic from all sources for ports 22 and 30333.
 This is needed to allow the script to ssh into each instance, and to allow the nodes to connect to each other.
-If you're not sure how to do it [read from step 9 in this link](https://docs.aws.amazon.com/efs/latest/ug/gs-step-one-create-ec2-resources.html).
+If you're not sure how to do it [here's an example](docs/security_group.md).
 - Press Enter and wait for the script to finish:
 ```bash
 INFO: 2020-01-24 19:01:20,869: Getting running instances...